mongodb/laravel-mongodb/README.md

 ### Dates

 Eloquent allows you to work with Carbon/DateTime objects instead of MongoDate objects.
 Internally, these dates will be converted to MongoDate objects when saved to the database.
-If you wish to use this functionality on non-default date fields you will need to manually specify them as described here: http://laravel.com/docs/eloquent#date-mutators
+If you wish to use this functionality on non-default date fields you will need to manually specify them as described here: http://laravel.com/docs/eloquent#date-mutators.
+Unlike Eloquent, any arrays specified will have their dates converted.
+You can also use dot notation to specify a specific date within an array.

 Example: